I have been buying, ranking and flipping websites for a number of years now and I have found a formula that has worked time and time again.

 However, the bigger you can make your plot of pay dirt, the more likely you are to find the golden nuggets.

-When I originally built-out my list sites, I used a combination of SEMrush + another keyword tools that could bulk analyze keyword difficulty.
+When I originally built-out my list sites, I used a combination of SEMrush (with a coupon code)+ another keyword tools that could bulk analyze keyword difficulty.

 This let me pull in keywords that big sites were ranking for and also bulk analyze difficulty.